rencheckyoself/turtlebot3-navigation/nuturtle_robot/Homework2_Answers.md

 - Expected Final Pose: 0, -2, 0
 - Final Pose from Odom: 0, -1.991, 0
 - Final Pose from Fake Odom: 0, -2.002, 0
-- Final Pose from Groundtruth: 0, -74", 0
+- Final Pose from Groundtruth: 0, -1.8796, 0
-- Drift:
+- Drift: 0, 0.00557, 0

+### Waypoint Following

+The total path distance is 4.414m
+Relative to the odom frame, the robot finished: 0.102, 0.140 off from the original starting position

 The encoders improve the odometry because it is a direct measurement of how the wheels are actually spinning for a given command.